TxnLab/use-wallet/README.md

 ### Algosdk Static Import

-By default, `use-wallet` dynamically imports the `algosdk` peer dependency installed in your app, to reduce bundle size.
+By default, the providers dynamically import the `algosdk` peer dependency installed in your app, to reduce bundle size.

 Some React frameworks, like [Remix](https://remix.run/), do not support dynamic imports.
 To get around this, you can set the optional `algosdkStatic` root property to the imported `algosdk` module.